| Copyright | (c) Justin Le 2015 |

 usually turn it into an effectful stream.

-s from the stream using the m a
+constantly pulling out as from the stream using the m a, feeding

 it in, and moving forward, all with the effect stream manipulation tools